 Once you have all your documents and information, you need to store them in a safe and secure location that will survive a natural disaster.
 A fireproof and floodproof safe in your house is one way to safeguard documents; a safe deposit box at a bank is also an option.
 Your attorney may be able to store your legal documents for you.
 Many firms offer secure storage of documents.

-Another option is online storage.
+Another option is electronic storage on the cloud.
 There are online cloud storage systems that ensure your documents are available to you just by logging on.
+Dropbox, Box, and Google Drive are some online storage options.
 If you use online storage, make sure you know your passwords.
 If your information is on a hard drive or thumb drive, store the drives in a secure location, not just in a desk drawer.

 Regardless of which storage option you use, be sure your loved ones know where the information is and how to access it.